-I am a freelance lithics consultant based in Stromness, Orkney, Scotland.
-I specialise in Late Upper Palaeolithic to post medieval lithic industries of the British Isles and offer services to museums, universities and commercial archaeological organisations.
-These services are outlined further below, but include: desk-based consultancy, lithic identification, post-excavation assessment, analysis and publication.
-To discuss your specific requirements contact me on 07740 648774 or via e-mail.
+I am a freelance lithics consultant specialising in Late Upper Palaeolithic to post medieval lithic industries of the British Isles.
+With over 20 years experience, I offer services to commercial archaeological organisations, museums and universities.
+These services are outlined further below, but include: post-excavation assessment, analysis and publication, 3d modelling and artefact photography.
+To discuss your specific requirements contact me on 07740 648774 or via email at email@example.com.

 Lithic identification, assessment, analysis and publication

 Flint tools are the most durable of archaeological artefacts and flint scatters form an almost continuous spread across the British Isles.
 These artefacts provide an invaluable record of countless millennia of human activity, but they require specialist experience to unravel their story.
 Subtle changes in flake morphology and reduction technologies allow even the most unpromising assemblages to be dated, whilst consideration of edge-damage provides an insight into the post-depositional history of the artefacts.
 The composition of lithic assemblages and the range of retouched tools can further enlighten our understanding of activities from flintknapping to hide-preparation and plant-working.

 As an experienced lithic specialist, I can undertake the analysis of your lithic assemblages and produce appropriate documentation, including evaluation reports, post-excavation assessments and publication reports.
 Typically, an assessment will involve the production of a catalogue in a custom designed Microsoft Access database, recording debitage and artefact forms and aspects of condition, such as burning, breakage, edge-damage and cortication.
 Detailed analyses offered include metrical analysis, technological attribute analysis, refitting and low-powered use-wear analysis.